The 35th International Agricultural Machinery Show in Obihiro

 - Exhibitioners who need water supply and drainage must apply to the Secretariat beforehand.
 Note that the request may not be granted depending on the details.

-- Those who observe an unexpected occurrence of a disease or accident, whether involving exhibitioner staff or visitors, must immediately report to the Secretariat and receive instruction.
+- Those who observe an unexpected occurrence of a disease or accident, whether involving exhibitioner staff or visitors, must immediately report to the Secretariat and follow their instruction.

-- Matters that are not specified will be discussed and decided by the Event Committee if necessary.
-Objections against the decisions will not be accepted.
+- Matters that are not specified in the Exhibition Rules shall be discussed and decided by the Event Committee if necessary.
+Objections against the decisions shall not be accepted.

 - As the Show is held in an agricultural district, exhibitions from areas where an infectious livestock disease has broken out will be declined.